 Have you ever caught yourself asking, “Where can I get a drink in the Magic Kingdom at Disney World?”
-There are now five restaurants serving alcohol in the Magic Kingdom.
+There are now eight restaurants serving alcohol in the Magic Kingdom.

 Which Restaurants Serve Alcohol in the Magic Kingdom?